jrBordet/jrBordet.github.io/_posts/2020-09-21-lenses_a_pratical_approach.markdown

 ## Introduction

-Most of the code from this post is available in a Swift [Playground](), and I strongly recommend to follow the Playground while reading the post.
+Most of the code from this post is available in a Swift [Playground](https://github.com/jrBordet/Lenses---an-introduction), and I strongly recommend to follow the Playground while reading the post.

 A Lens is basically a container with a getter and setter functions which focus on a field inside a whole.

-Think about the container as the whole and the field as the part.
+Think about the container as the `whole` and the field as the `part`.

 ### getter

 The getter takes a whole and returns the part of the object that the lens is focused on.

-`let get: (Whole) -> Part`
+`let _ = get: (Whole) -> Part`

 ### setter

 The setter takes a whole, and a value to set the part to and returns a new whole with the part updated.

-`let set: (Part, Whole) -> Whole`
+`let _ =  set: (Part, Whole) -> Whole`

-Considering this let me define our `container` over a generic Whole (A) and a Part (B)
+Considering this, let me define a new `container` over a generic Whole (A) and a Part (B)

 {% highlight swift %}